How To Choose An Effective PTSD Treatment

 • What is your goal for recovery?

-Thinking about these questions before talking to your doctor can help you articulate your concerns about the type of medication that might be most helpful in your situation.
+Thinking about these questions before talking to your doctor may help you articulate your concerns about the type of medication that might be most helpful in your situation.
+You might also discuss whether medication is not for you, as some people may not find this solution helpful.

 Types of PTSD medications

-Note: Although the following sections discuss specific medications often used to treat PTSD symptoms, this article does not replace a doctor's or psychiatrist's medical advice.
-Do not take any medication without a prescription from a medical doctor, and consider asking for a second opinion from your doctor if you've made a decision based on the information below.
+Although the following sections discuss specific medications often used to treat PTSD symptoms, this article does not replace a doctor's or psychiatrist's medical advice.
+Do not take any medication without a prescription from a medical doctor.
+Consider asking for a second opinion from your doctor if you've made a decision based on the information below.

 Doctors can prescribe various medications for PTSD symptoms.
-Many of these are the same that have proven effective in treating other mental health problems, such anxiety disorders and depression.
-Below are a few broad categories and specific medications that might be used, along with their pros and cons, to help you make a better decision alongside your doctor.
+These medications can include some of the same options that have proven effective in treating other mental health conditions, such as anxiety disorders and depression.
+Below are a few broad categories and specific medications that might be used, along with their pros and cons that you can discuss with your doctor.

 Selective serotonin reuptake inhibitors (SSRIs)

 Not every client may experience success using SSRIs to treat PTSD.
 Some might experience side effects, which can be challenging.
 Side effects can include headaches, sexual dysfunction, and suicidal ideation.
-Doctors may also prescribe a similar type of medication called serotonin norepinephrine reuptake inhibitors (SNRIs), which benefits from combined serotonin reuptake inhabitation and norepinephrine reuptake inhibition.
-These can be more effective than SSRIs, but they tend to cause more side effects.
+Doctors may also prescribe a similar type of medication called serotonin-norepinephrine reuptake inhibitors (SNRIs), which cause combined serotonin reuptake inhibition and norepinephrine reuptake inhibition.
+These medications can be more effective than SSRIs in some cases, but they also tend to cause more side effects for some individuals.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.

-Not everyone experiences these side effects, and adverse effects might be mild compared to the relief these medications offer.
-Studies have shown that 60% of clients find some relief from their symptoms by using them.
+Not everyone experiences side effects from SSRIs, and if they do, the adverse effects might be mild compared to the relief these medications offer.
+Studies have shown that 60% of clients find some relief from their symptoms by using SSRIs and SNRIs.
 However, only 20% to 30% achieve complete remission using medication alone.
-In addition, if you decide to take an SSRI, remember that it can take six to eight weeks for the medicine to begin working.
+In addition, if you decide to take an SSRI, it can take six to eight weeks for the medicine to begin working.
+These results may vary per person.

 Getty